DAWG-psu/DAWG2021F/Dec3/Readme.md

 ```
 ![image](https://user-images.githubusercontent.com/77017866/144529368-e135b605-3473-44f7-bc12-6ca7ad160b80.png)

-Based on the plot, we can find a huge correlation between a number of genus in the sample, this type of data structure needs to be either addressed or mitigated
+Based on the plot, we can find a huge correlation between a number of genus in the sample, this type of data structure needs to be either addressed or mitigated.
+One possible solution is to choose different machine learning algorithm, which can take care of the collinearity problem (i.e., conditional random forest)

 2. taxa prevalence